 "Oui," he said, completely agreeing just so that he could leave faster.
 "Although, vat is ze name of zis painting?"

 "The name's Mario," said Mario, punching the glass again, getting the message across that under normal circumstances, he was not to be trifled with.
 King Boo thought that this was quite amusing.

-"Thanks very much," said Mario sarcasticly.
+"Thanks very much," Mario muttered sarcastically.

 "Come, we shall now leave you in your prison," said King Boo as he directed Vincent Van Gore towards the door, impatient in his desire for stronger enemies.
 "We shall be meeting again shortly though.
 Perhaps I should watch your brother's progress?
-I do so hope that my Boos will take care of him, he released them earlier you know.
+I do so hope that my Boos will take care of him; he released them earlier you know.
 Quite by accident but nevertheless, it is his fault that we are all here.
 And once we have him in our grasps, rest assured that I will be putting him through the Ghost Portrificationizer.
 Then, I shall have a truly wonderful collection of paintings."